open-telemetry/opentelemetry-python/README.md

 - MySQL Integration
 - Psycopg2 Integration
 - Zipkin Exporter
-- Added Examples
-- Additional and Improved Examples
 - Prometheus Metrics Exporter
+- New Examples and Improvements to Existing Examples

 Thank you to the following individuals for contributing to this release: